nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ##### [Back to Allergens](#allergens)

 ### List Allergens
-If you wish to see the entire list of ingredients you are allergic to, you may simply use the command `allergen list`.
+If you wish to see the entire list of ingredients you are allergic to, you may simply use the command:
+`allergen list`

 ![allergenlist.png](images/allergenlist.png)
 <sub>Fig 11: Sample of Allergen List command with user input highlighted.</sub>